GuillaumeMorini/DevNet-Express-3/01-ConsumingOpenStack/README.md

 nova flavor-list
 ```

 This will show the different flavors availabe in the system.
-In Metapod the administrators have
+In Metacloud the administrators have
 the ability to create different flavors.
 For example, a project may require a flavor that uses
 all the resources of a physical machine for using Apache Spark with HDFS.